Safest Teeth Whiteners

 Enamel hypoplasia is when genetic or environmental factors cause teeth to have less enamel than required.
 The condition can affect one or more teeth.
 It often appears as rough-textured, brown, or yellow spots.

 Enamel hypoplasia can result from:

-When the pulp from one of your teeth dies and rots, you will require a root canal.
-A tooth that requires this treatment may turn and stay brown.
-This is because the dead root from the tooth has darkened, changing the color of the tooth.
+A tooth that requires a root canal may turn and stay brown.
+This is because the dead nerve from the tooth has darkened, changing the tooth’s color.

 Old dental restorations can also lead to surface stains, making the teeth appear brown.
-These old restorations can include metal, silver, or white fillings.
+Most fillings, crowns, and bridges will eventually lose their color.

-Tooth color varies from individual to individual and may be genetic.
 Some people naturally have bright white teeth, while others may have slightly yellow or beige teeth.
-There are also genetic disorders, like dentinogenesis imperfecta, that lead to brown-yellow spots on the teeth.
+Genetic disorders, like dentinogenesis imperfecta, may also lead to brown-yellow spots on the teeth.